 For starters, many assume that Medicare will cover all their healthcare costs.
-And while Medicare does provide for health care coverage in retirement, it does not cover everything.
-Premiums, deductibles, copays, co-insurance are just some of the costs you will be responsible for.
+And while Medicare does provide health care coverage in retirement, it does not cover everything.
+Premiums, deductibles, copays, and co-insurance are just some of the costs you will be responsible for.

 Related Reading: What Do I Need To Know About Medicare Costs?

-And don’t forget Medicare doesn’t cover it stays longer than 90 days in a skilled nursing facility.
+And don’t forget Medicare doesn’t cover stays longer than 90 days in a skilled nursing facility.
 So how much can you expect to spend on healthcare?